Updated for 2014 with even more questions

 - Tell me which is more important: earning the rank of Eagle or wearing it?
 (Ernie H.)

-- Why should we make you an Eagle Scout tonight?
+- Why should we declare you an Eagle Scout tonight?
 In other words, how have you demonstrated the characteristics of an Eagle Scout and what is our assurance that you will continue to use them throughout your life?
 (Pat S.)

 - If you could talk to anyone throughout history, who would it be and what would you talk about?
 (Tom D.)